Who do you worship?

 We have always had a need to make sense of the world we live in—through science, through mathematics, through geography—so that we are able to explain and justify our experiences.
 However, God’s ways don’t always make sense.

 As an analytical person who works every single day in spreadsheets and numbers, it makes logical sense to me when the world says, “We don’t need prayers; we need action.”
 I have to remind myself that prayer is the most important action we could take.
+Continue reading “Even When It Makes No Sense”

 When I think of the word worship, I usually visualize someone with their hands in the air, maybe on their knees, singing or crying out to God.
 For believers, worship is a time where our minds can be transformed and our hearts can be renewed – but for that to happen, worship can’t just be external.
 It has to be internal as well.

 I grew up in church, and I’ve attended Sunday morning worship all of my life, but I can’t count the number of times when I was singing the words with nothing happening in my heart.
 In Matthew 15:8-9, Jesus said, “These people honor me with their lips, but their hearts are far from me; they worship me in vain.”
+Continue reading “Here I Am To Worship”